 IEEE OES is pleased to provide five young investigator grants to Students and Postdocs to support their participation in the 2019 CWTMA Workshop.

-Each grant awardee receives free registration and $1000 toward travel expenses (transportation and hotel).
+Each grant awardee receives up to $1000 toward travel expenses (transportation and hotel).
 To qualify for the grant, the applicant must submit an abstract by Monday, December 3, 2018, be the first author, and present the paper at the workshop.
-On submission, please email the Student Contact at email@example.com, requesting consideration for the young investigator grant.
+On submission, please email the Student Contact at firstname.lastname@example.org, requesting consideration for the young investigator grant.
 The Technical Committee will review the abstracts and award grants to the top five abstracts submitted by Monday, December 17, 2018.

 Grant recipient: please remember that to be reimbursed for your travel expenses (up to $1000) you must: